aleph2c/learning_xslt_with_python/README.md

 you.

 Jinja2 is a great tool for transforming small data structures, while XSLT can be used for arbitrarily large data sets or data streams.
-XSLT software has been compiled from XSLT.
+XSLT compilers have been compiled from XSLT.
 XSLT is an XML dialect, so you can use XSLT to transform your XSLT.